aliason/fertility-rates/README.md

 ## Project Description
 This repository contains the code for the capstone project of PSTAT 100 (Data Science Concepts & Analysis) at UCSB.
 Students practice the data science lifecycle on a research topic of their choosing, demonstrating key course concepts such as inference and prediction, principles of measurement, missing data, and notions of causality.

-My project investigates the decline in fertility rates across select developed nations in the 20th century, seeking to identify the key drivers of this decrease.
+My project investigates the decline in fertility rates across select developed nations in the 20th century and seeks to identify key drivers of this decrease.
 To this end, I will conduct an in-depth analysis of gender, country, and socioeconomic indicators in Python, applying various techniques to address my research questions.

 ## Problem Statement
 Over the last 50 years, the global fertility rate has halved.
 Modernization and technological advancements were coupled with a stark decline in fertility rates, while population growth surged.
 This rapid growth was expected to plateau as fertility rates – measured as the average number of children per woman – continued to decline.
 As of 2021, the global fertility rate is 1.66 and falling.